ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 24:20 [[start:1460310][end:1461426]] And that's it.
 [[start:1461528][end:1462930]] That's the definition.
-[[start:1463830][end:1484540]] And the literature, and especially the popular literature, is absolutely rife with hype and various kinds of mischief of entanglement and authors trying to convince you that entanglement is this amazing kind of woo woo thing.
+[[start:1463830][end:1484540]] And the literature, and especially the popular literature, is absolutely rife with hype and various kinds of mysterification of entanglement and authors trying to convince you that entanglement is this amazing kind of woo-woo thing.
-[[start:1485310][end:1500670]] And whenever you run across that, go back to the definition, entanglement simply means this simple mathematical condition of not separability or a state that isn't factorizable.
+[[start:1485310][end:1500670]] And whenever you run across that, go back to the definition.
+Entanglement simply means this simple mathematical condition of non-separability or a state that isn't factorizable.
 [[start:1501170][end:1506346]] And that means that the state does not display classical conditional independence.

-25:06 [[start:1506538][end:1509074]] So classically, that's the way to think about it.
-[[start:1509112][end:1511810]] It's a failure of conditional independence.
+25:06 [[start:1506538][end:1509074]] So classically, that's the way to think about it; it's a failure of conditional independence.
 [[start:1512230][end:1519650]] And it's ubiquitous in quantum theory, even though it wasn't actually absurd for almost 50 years after it was predicted.
 [[start:1521130][end:1524182]] So here's what all these experiments look like.
-[[start:1524236][end:1535406]] They're called Bell EPR experiments, after John Bell, who derived the statistical criterion for detecting entanglement and EPR.

-25:35 [[start:1535458][end:1544330]] Einstein, Podolski and Rosen, who did this as a thought experiment and said, if this occurs in the theory, it can't possibly be real.
+[[start:1524236][end:1535406]] They're called Bell EPR experiments, after John Bell, who derived the statistical criterion for detecting entanglement and EPR, Einstein, Podolski and Rosen, who did this as a thought experiment and said, if this occurs in the theory, it can't possibly be real.
 [[start:1544400][end:1545900]] And of course it is real.
 [[start:1546270][end:1549390]] It's now amply demonstrated by experimentation.
 [[start:1550050][end:1551022]] Here's how they work.